core-wg/oscore/draft-ietf-core-object-security.md

 If the request is a NON message and either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.

-3. Verify the Sequence Number in the 'Partial IV' parameter, as described in {{sequence-numbers}}.
+3. Verify the 'Partial IV' parameter using the Replay Window, as described in {{sequence-numbers}}.

 4. Compose the Additional Authenticated Data, as described in {{cose-object}}.